galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 # Analyze RNA-seq dataset

 The data on which we perform our first task of hyperparameter estimation is a RNAseq data of firoblast cell lines belonging to 133 healthy patients of age from 1 to 94 years.
-On this data we perform an exhaustive search (known as grid search) for finding the best features in the dataset and then apply ElasticNet regressor with 5-fold crossvalidation.
+On this data we perform an exhaustive search (known as grid search) for finding the best features in the dataset and then apply ElasticNet regressor with 5-fold cross-validation.
 The R2 regression score is compared to the predictions found in the [original paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9).

 ## Get the raw data